nim-lang/Nim/web/news/nim_community_survey_results.rst

 popular.
 In previous questions, we saw respondents mentioning that the Nim tutorial does not go into enough detail about Nim.
-Thanks to this information we can come to the conclusion that the tutorial needs to be improved significantly to make sure that our users get the necessary information to use Nim effectivelly.
+Thanks to this information we can come to the conclusion that the tutorial needs to be improved significantly to make sure that it gives our users the necessary information to use Nim effectively.

 Indeed, many users also use the
 `Nim manual <http://nim-lang.org/docs/manual.html>`_ to learn Nim.